 It’s impossible to connect the dots if you only see a third of them.
 If you wait until everything’s fully baked to share it with the team, they’ll never learn to be bakers.

 7 Strategic Questions Your Team Should Be Able to Answer

-1. Why do we do what we do?
-Note: “to make money” is not the only answer.
-Dig deeper.
-I ask this question every time I go into a focus group.
+Back in my Verizon days, I would ask this question every time I did a skip-level meeting.
 You would be surprised how few can articulate a compelling answer.
 Start here.
 Talk amongst yourselves.
 Challenge one another.
 I promise this is worth every minute of time spent not “doing work.”

-2. How does our team’s work contribute to the company’s mission?
-This one’s more tricky.
+This strategic question is more tricky.
 At the levels closest to the customer, it’s easy to feel like a bot, and that’s precisely where it’s most dangerous.

 Your team knows.
 Write it down, and then be sure your policies and procedures align around the answer to this strategic question.

-My guess is that some of your team will be all over this and others won’t have a clue.
+My guess is that some of your team will be all over this strategic question and others won’t have a clue.
 Having the dialogue will offer great opportunities to explore perceptions and promote learning.

 Some time spent here, looking candidly from both directions, will save days (maybe weeks) of unproductive time.

 6. How can we better articulate what we need to the departments we rely on?
-Make a short list and use it.

 This one seems tricky, but it will open up a hornet’s nest… so why do we?
 Resist the urge to blame others for stupidity.
 If something really feels stupid, have the managerial courage to lift up the concern.
 The best way to help your team to become more strategic is to teach them to talk strategy.
 Imagine the possibilities if you were “that guy.”